 Riding out my driveway yesterday morning I came upon my old friend Kyle slouched on his Old School bike working his iPhone.
 At first, I thought he was just another surfer hooking-up to my free hot-spot.
 Continuing on my way, I suddenly heard my name echo in my helmet.
 I screeched to a halt and went back.

 Forty years ago Kyle was indirectly responsible for changing the way I thought forever.
-I was starting college that Fall semester…Kyle and I had night jobs at a JC Penny’s warehouse…and that’s where he cajoled me into taking as my first course, one in which you are guaranteed to receive an “F” on your first paper.
+I was starting college in the Fall.
+Kyle was finishing college.
+We worked nights at a JC Penny’s warehouse and that’s where he cajoled me into signing-up for my first course in Political Theory taught by a Master Teacher named Ross Lence – a course in which you are guaranteed to receive an F on your first paper.
 Who could resist that?

 There’s nothing like a surprise visit on a misty morning from an old friend.

-Kyle’s ’09 Triumph Thruxton on Harvard Street – July 30th 2016
+Kyle’s ’09 Triumph Thruxton on Harvard Street, July 30th 2016

 One thought on “Old Friend, Old School”

 it must be nice to have old friends that are still alive go out of their way to look you up.